openPMD/openPMD-standard/STANDARD.md

                    Also, when a particle exits the simulation box, its identifying integer should not be reassigned to a new particle.

+### Sub-Group for each `Particle Species`

+Within each particle species' group the sub-group `particlePatches` alongside it's records, as mentioned above, is *recommended* for parallel post-processing.
+The idea is to logically order the 1D array of attributes into local patches of particles that can be read and processed in parallel.

+To allow post-processing, efficient checkpointing and visualization tools to read records with the size of more than the typical size of a local-node's RAM, the records in this sub-group allow to sub-sort particle records that are close in the n-dimensional `position` to ensure an intermediate level of data locality.
+Patches of particles must be hyperrectangles regarding the `position` (including `particleOffset`s as described above) of the particles within.
+The union of all particle patches must resemble all elements in the particle's records.

+For the creation of those particle patches already existing information in memory layouts such as linked lists of particles or per-node domain decompositions can be reused.
+The most trivial (serial) implementation of a particle patch would be the description of a single patch spaning the whole spatial domain of particles.

+If the `particlePatches` sub-group exists, the following records within it are *required* and the entries in each record are stored in a per particle patch order:

+  - `numParticles`
+    - type: *(uint64 / UNSIGNED8)*
+    - description: number of particles in this patch
+    - examples:
+      - serial, one patch: the global number of all particles
+      - parallel, e.g. MPI: the number of particles of a MPI rank;
+                            the sum of all entries in this record is the global number of particles

+  - `numParticlesOffset`
+    - type: *(uint64 / UNSIGNED8)*
+    - description: offset within the one-dimensional records of the particle species where the first particle in this patch is stored
+    - examples:
+      - serial, one patch: `0`
+      - parallel, e.g. MPI: the number of particles of all MPI ranks' patches that were stored before this one

+  - `offset/` + components such as `x`, `y`, `z`
+    - type: each component in *(float)* or *(int)* or *(uint)*
+    - description: begin of particle positions where the particle patch begins (including `particleOffset`s as described above);
+                   defines the (inclusive) lower bound with positions that are associated with the patch;
+                   the same requirements as for regular record components apply

+  - `extend/` + components such as `x`, `y`, `z`
+    - type: each component in *(float)* or *(int)* or *(uint)*
+    - description: extend of the particle patch; the extend can be larger then required but the exact upper bound of position `offset` + `extend` is excluded from the patch;
+                   the same requirements as for regular record components apply

 Unit Systems and Dimensionality